frankban/thedude/README.md

 ### Annotating tasks

-When working on many tasks, the task identifier included in *task.info()* could not be enough to identify the underlying operation that will be done when the task is run.
+When working with many tasks, the task identifier included in *task.info()* could not be enough to identify the underlying operation that will be done when the task is run.
 Tasks can be annotated to add metadata info with the *note* method, for instance:
 ```javascript
 calc.sum(2, 3).note({name: 'sum', args: [2, 3]});